Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons16.md

 ```

 - The loop begins at index 0 and goes through all the elements in the funders array until it reaches the final element.
 With each iteration, it performs the following actions:

->> Accesses the funder address at the current index
+1. Accesses the `funder` address at the current index

->> Resets the corresponding funding amount in the addressToAmountFunded mapping to zero, clearing the funder's record.
+2. Resets the corresponding funding amount in the `addressToAmountFunded` mapping to zero, clearing the funder's record.

+- 🗒️ NOTE

+>> The `addressToAmountFunded` map connects addresses with the respective amounts they funded.